sweetloveinyourheart/exploding-kittens/README.md

-# Agile Planning Pocker
+# Agile EXPLODING KITTENS
-Planning Poker is a collaborative estimation technique, often used in agile teams for estimating tasks.
+EXPLODING Poker is a collaborative estimation technique, often used in agile teams for estimating tasks.